adsau59/PictureNotes/README.md

 - forget about the notes you don't need right away and search for them later.
 - favorite the notes you need to use daily
 - move (option) the pictures to a separate folder so that it your notes doesn't clutter your gallery.
-- upload your note to drive so that you don't loose your important pictures.
+- upload your notes to drive so that you don't loose your important pictures.
-- share your note with your friends.
+- share your notes with your friends.

 Picture Notes, a gallery app made especially for your notes.